Removing the CAM

 Since 2003, SCRAM Systems has provided electronic monitoring solutions, beginning with SCRAM Continuous Alcohol Monitoring.
 Ten years later, the company expanded its product line with SCRAM Remote Breath, SCRAM House Arrest, and SCRAM GPS.

-A Program Manager (PM) for SCRAM CAM and SCRAM Remote Breath has been assigned to the Pinellas County Sheriff’s Office to provide support to the agency.
+A Program Manager (PM) for SCRAM CAM and SCRAM Remote Breath has been assigned to the Pinellas County Sheriff’s Office to support the agency.
+The program manager reviews the SCRAM Systems Reporting Package to reinforce the use of standard reports for improved court communications and program effectiveness.

 The program manager also reviews the court-testimony request process and helps prepare Non-Compliance Reports and court reports for confirmed events resulting in formal court hearings.